Doug Baughman | Board Chair – Retired environmental scientist and Associate Vice President at Hazen and Sawyer.

-David is the recently retired CEO and General Manager of Blue Ridge Public Radio.
-He has been very involved in a variety of local organizations and activities including AVL Arts where he served on the board.
-He’s also an advisor for Asheville Watchdog and is a founding member of the Leadership Asheville Executive Director Roundtable.
+David is the retired CEO and General Manager of Blue Ridge Public Radio.
+He is very involved in a variety of local organizations and activities.
+He currently serves on the board of Thrive Asheville.
+He’s also an advisor for Asheville Watchdog, has served on the board of AVL Arts, and is a founding member of the Leadership Asheville Executive Director Roundtable.
 He holds a master’s degree in communications from Central Missouri State and has worked in both domestic and international journalism for his entire career including major roles at CNN, Reuters, and Nebraska Public media.

 Linda has been doing urban, rural, and regional planning work for 27 years, with most of her experience in the Asheville region.
 An advocate for safe and connected pedestrian/bike/transit transportation infrastructure, she is passionate about creating more livable, walkable, and sustainable communities.
 She is a strong advocate for creating affordable housing options for people of all ages and income levels, and supporting the local economy.
 She worked in local government and at Land of Sky Regional Council for 20 years and is now providing community planning, planning for aging in place, project management, facilitation, and community engagement consulting services.
 Linda enjoys learning and staying current on planning and related issues and policies.
 She is certified by the American Institute for Certified Planners (AICP) and a member of the American Planning Association.
 She has a M.A. degree in Geography from UNC Charlotte and a B.S. degree in Computer Science from Duke University.